alchemist-org/alchemist/readme.md

 			template: default
 ```

-You can set up your distant sources block from already existing projects with command `alchemist save`.
+You can set up your distant sources block from already existing projects with command `alchemist load-projects-dirs`.

 Create template, in default you can set up these blocks:
 ```